 Filefish, also known as leatherjackets in Australia are closely related to Triggerfish and Pufferfish.
 Filefish are in the family Monacanthidae meaning one spine.
 Similar to Triggerfish, they have a prominent first dorsal spine which can be raised for defense or wedging themselves into a hole.
 Filefish obtain their name from their rough non overlapping scales which have small spikes on them.

 The body shape is very similar to that of the Blacksaddle toby as can be seen in the images.
-The body is as with most filefish compressed laterally compared to the toby.
+The body is as with most filefish, compressed more laterally compared to the toby which is plumper.
 The Blacksaddle Filefish has a floral yellow pattern around the eye whereas the toby has concentric rings of green and orange.
 If one is close enough this is a quick easy way to distinguish the two.

 IN THE WILD